 Even if you don’t file a police report, you can still file an insurance claim for the accident.

-Q: Should I File a Police Report for a Minor Car Accident in California?
+Should I File a Police Report for a Minor Car Accident in California?

-A: If you have been involved in a car accident of any kind in California, it is generally a good idea to file a police report.
+If you have been involved in a car accident of any kind in California, it is generally a good idea to file a police report.
 It is greatly beneficial to have one on hand when you seek an insurance claim.
 Getting the police involved keeps everything straight, protects you legally, and clarifies who was at fault for the accident.
 If the damage is minor and nobody was injured, you legally don’t have to file a police report for the accident.

-Q: How Long Do You Have to Report an Accident to Your Insurance Company in California?
+How Long Do You Have to Report an Accident to Your Insurance Company in California?

-A: The amount of time you have to report an accident to your insurance company in California really depends on the insurance provider that you belong to.
+The amount of time you have to report an accident to your insurance company in California really depends on the insurance provider that you belong to.
 Some companies want their drivers to report an accident within days.
 Others have no strict timeline for reporting an accident.
 Every insurance carrier has different rules.
-It is generally a good idea to report the accident as soon as possible so all relevant parties can be in accord moving forward.
+It is generally a good idea to report the accident as soon as possible so all relevant parties can be in agreement moving forward.

-Q: How Long Does an Accident Stay on Your Record in California?
+How Long Does an Accident Stay on Your Record in California?

-A: Under California state law, an accident typically stays on your driving record for three years, beginning on the date of the actual accident.
+Under California state law, an accident typically stays on your driving record for three years, beginning on the date of the actual accident.
 During this time, the accident will be considered part of the public record and can be seen by insurance companies, prospective employers, and law enforcement entities.
 If the accident is particularly serious, it could stay on your record for as long as 10 years.
 It depends on the severity of the accident.

 Reach Out to a Car Accident Lawyer Today